EmotiBit/EmotiBit_Docs/Getting_Started.md

 ## For Linux and Advanced Users
 - <details><summary> Installing Emotibit Firmware on Feather M0 WiFi</summary>

+  - **Note**: on macOS, you will need to give the `EmotiBit FirmwareInatller` application permissions to run the contained executables.
+To do so, right click on the `EmotiBit FirmwareInstaller` app and click on Open.
+This will open the application but you may close it to proceed below.
   - The FirmwareInstaller essentaily performs 3 actions:
     1. Uploads the firmware updater sketch to prep the Feather for WINC updater
     2. Updates the WINC WiFi module FW to version 19.6.1